 Easy to Use

-With its 45 degree cut angle and 40 tooth carbide-tipped blade to precision slice your material on contact, this miter saw is great.
+With its 45-degree cut angle and 40 teeth carbide-tipped blade to precision slice your material on contact, this miter saw is great.
 It also has 9 positive stops so you know which cuts are best for each project type.
 This product saves space on your work table by being vertical standing or horizontal.
 The miter saw’s dust bag aids in keeping the shop clean while it cuts through both softwood plywood with ease as well as hardwoods without stuttering.

 Great for Most Tasks